-There have been no changes in the Company's internal control over financial reporting during the quarter ended June 30, 2017 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting during the quarter ended September 30, 2017 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 The Company continues to rely on TE Connectivity to provide various services under transition service agreements related to portions of the acquired BNS business that have not yet been integrated into legacy CommScope systems.
-Management continues to evaluate the design of the control procedures relating to BNS and make changes as necessary.
-Management expects that further changes to internal control over financial reporting, including those related to further system conversions, will take place during the remainder of 2017 (see Risk Factors in our 2016 Annual Report on Form 10-K).
+Management expects that changes to internal control over financial reporting will take place during the remainder of 2017 as significant portions of the operations that are subject to transition service agreements are expected to be integrated into legacy CommScope systems (see Risk Factors in our 2016 Annual Report on Form 10-K).